 Create a compelling and straightforward meta description to inform searchers about your page with just a couple of phrases.
 Here are a few best practices to follow:

 - Summarize the page content in a simple, straightforward, and compelling manner.
-This piece of content will be shown in search results right under the title, and it is amongst the first steps to convince someone to click the page.
+This piece of content will be shown in search results right under the title, and it is among the first steps to convincing someone to click the page.

 - Create unique and relevant descriptions for each page of the website